Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Rehoboth Beach and Delaware is more expensive than general senior living options like independent and assisted living but tends to fall within a similar price range as other nearby cities in the state.
 It offers specialized care for those with dementia and Alzheimer's, making it an essential but costlier choice for families needing those services.

-For seniors who require help with daily living tasks, The Moorings At Lewes can be the best choice for memory care assisted living in Lewes, Delaware.
-The Moorings At Lewes contains a maximum capacity of 40 Alzheimer’s and dementia units.
-It provides services like individualized meals, routine check-ups for proper weight maintenance and high caregiver to resident ratio.
-The Moorings At Lewes is officially licensed in the state of Delaware with license number 85053.
+For seniors who require assistance with everyday tasks, Cadbury At Lewes Assisted Living can be the best choice for memory care assisted living in Lewes, Delaware.
+Cadbury At Lewes Assisted Living contains a maximum capacity of 45 memory care units.
+It includes amenities like scheduled transportation, caregiving staff trained specifically for dementia and special dementia and Alzheimer’s programs to increase feelings of comfort.

 When considering how to pay for memory care in Rehoboth Beach, Delaware, one of the first questions often asked is whether Medicare covers the costs.
 In short, Medicare, the federal health insurance program for people aged 65 and older, does not cover long-term memory care costs, which are typically associated with Alzheimer's disease or other forms of dementia.
 However, there are some aspects of memory care that Medicare may cover under specific conditions.